discordjs/guide/guide/additional-info/hosting.md

 ## Steps to host

 ::: warning
-The following steps are stated guessing your Linux flavour is Ubuntu.
-However all Linux flavours are similar and should work on your VPS
+The following steps stated assumes your Linux distribution is Ubuntu.
+However, all Linux distributions are similar and should work on your VPS.
 :::

 Ok, now you have purchased your own VPS, and you have remotely connected to it.
 What do you do now?
 We first recommend you create a Github repository and add your bot files there as it would be very ineffecient to code files through a terminal.